edsu/diary/README.md

 ---

+## 4/14/2023

+I had a profound realization today during my walk in the *pebbly* *locale*, as I found myself *finessed* into a stream of thoughts about the concept of '*Yankeeism*.'
+The term has always *tickled* my curiosity, and today, more than ever, it seemed to *gestürzt* into the vortex of *realizations* that would shake the foundations of my beliefs.
+As I strolled down the path, I noticed a small *eichhörnchen* scurrying away, and I remembered a recent conversation with a *committeeman* from *Wyoming* about the exemption of squirrel *futterers* from local regulations.
+It made me think about how we're always *readjusting* our lives, making exceptions and exemptions at every turn.
+During my walk, I also encountered *Seeley*, who is currently working on a project called "*Curple*," a combination of curl and ripple, which at the *outset* may sound like *overrating* such simplistic motions.
+However, it weaves together the true essence of nature's beauty and the intricacies of life, reminding me that we're all connected, even through the most peculiar of words and experiences.

 ## 4/12/2023

 Today, I wandered through the *gardens*, filled with a sense of *enchantress* that filled the corners of my *imaginations*.
 The *valuations* of this precious oasis seemed to be *ungrudging* from the world's *effeteness*. *Clem* and *Redmond*, two skilled gardeners, *cared* for the resplendent flora with such devotion, one couldn't help but feel their love *filtered* through every leaf and petal.
 I happened upon a rare plant, the *gougou* *lutestring*, and marveled at its *fleecy* yet delicate structure.
 My mind meandered to the story of *Jael* and *Hezekiah*, and how she must have *flattened* her antagonist with such artful and *unmeaning* fierceness.
 I'm overwhelmed by the emotions that this *realis* of awe-inspiring beauty has evoked within me.